ChrisBuckets/cosmo-jumpers-game/README.md

 ## General Info
 Cosmo Jumpers is a simple side scrolling arcade game based off the popular game "Flappy Bird".
 My friend and I's goal was to make an arcade game with playable
 NFT characters.
-You have to dodge the astroids by jumping in time, each set of asteroids you pass, the higher score you get.
+You have to dodge the asteroids by jumping in time, each set of asteroids you pass, the higher score you get.
 This project is the part I worked on which was the base game and a program to randomly create a character to be minted onto the blockchain.

 ### Code